 Lesson 6: Design Criticism and the Creative Process by Cassie McDaniel

-The underlying theme of this article is about adopting the right attitude for the most effective critiques—one of collaboration.
+The theme of this article is to adopt a collaborative attitude for an effective critiques.
 With this in mind, McDaniel provides numerous ways to clarify vague feedback in order to improve your design.

 Lesson 7: Google Ventures Guide to Design Critiques by Braden Kowitz

-The point of this article is to avoid leaving a critique feeling scattered.
-The author covers guidelines, how to set the stage and how to simulate the flow of the customer experience.
-In our case, showing the flow of the learner’s experience is an excellent way to examine an assess a design.
+If you’re using critiques for learning experience design, you don’t want to leave the meeting feeling scattered.
+In this article, you’ll learn how to set the stage and how to simulate the flow of the experience.
+In our case, showing the flow of the learner’s experience is an excellent way to examine and assess a design.

 Design Critique Resources